 CommUnityCare is a Federally Qualified Health Center or FQHC.
 This means our practice has met strict guidelines established by the Federal Bureau of Primary Health Care.
 These guidelines require that we offer a specific scope of services including care for those without health insurance.
 The board oversees the governance of our health center operations.
 We are proud to have earned this designation.
-We are part of a vital safety net in the nation's health care delivery system. *This health center is a Health Center Program grantee under 42 U.S.C.254b, CommUnityCare receives HHS funding and has federal public health services (PHS) deemed status with respect to certain health or health related claims, including medical malpractice claims for itself and its covered individuals.
+We are part of a vital safety net in the nation's health care delivery system. *As a Health Center Program grantee under 42 U.S.C.254b, CommUnityCare receives HHS funding and has federal public health services (PHS) deemed status with respect to certain health or health related claims, including medical malpractice claims for itself and its covered individuals.

 Federally Qualified Health Centers are eligible to:

 - Receive enhanced reimbursement (payment) from Medicare and Medicaid.

 - Participate in the 340B Program that allows us to purchase prescription drugs at reduced prices.

 - Have access to medical malpractice insurance through the Federal Tort Claims Act.
 This lowers our cost of operation.

 Responding to Increasing Demand in Central Texas